 Being located in Ireland means their prices are in Euros, but they ship worldwide.
 Prices are around £20 per metre (depending on the exchange rate).
 Find out more by visiting http://pixalili.com

 Based in Swindon Sauleprint specialise in digital printing on fabric (mainly cotton).
-Prices start from £28.50 per metre (cotton poplin) including VAT.
+Prices start from £25 per metre plus VAT.

 They use environmentally friendly reactive dyes giving you a great colour fastness.
 Their fabrics can be washed in the washing machine so you can use their fabric for clothing, it is also suitable for home interior projects, furniture upholstery and other projects.

 Find out more about their custom textile printing services here: http://sauleprint.com

 Print Me Pretty

 Print me Pretty (www.printmepretty.co.uk) is a small, UK-based digital fabric printing company.
 They use environmentally-friendly pigment inks, currently printing on five fabrics: a 195gsm plain cotton, a 130gsm plain cotton, a 300gsm cotton drill, cotton twill and tea towel fabric.
 You can order a free sample, a fat quarter or metres in 2 widths, 112cms & 150cms.
 Prices start at £15.50pm for 112cm wide light-weight cotton.

 They also give designers the opportunity to make their designs available for sale (similar to a UK version of Spoonflower) – and earn commission on the sales – and now have almost 300 designs available.
 Plus they run a monthly design competition.